 Every entrepreneur is flooded with information from all directions, but despite their best efforts to absorb it, they likely miss the information really needed to start a business.
-These days, we all have to rely on a few trusted sources to digest and filter information, net out the relevant messages, and steer us with links to accurate details.
+These days, we all have to rely on a few trusted sources to digest and filter information, sift out the relevant facts, and steer us with links to accurate details.

 These trusted sources are a new breed of professionals who may soon carry the new title of “information curator,” evolved from the “museum curator” role, where a domain expert filters and communicates the important elements of a past civilization or technology.
 The evolution and the real value of curators are outlined in a great new book “Curation Nation,” by Steven Rosenbaum.

 In the past century, curators for business information were specialized news magazines like Forbes and Inc., and books for entrepreneurs like “Think and Grow Rich.”
 But with the speed of the Internet, these have become as old-fashioned as museum curators.